I got into a car crash today.

 I would if I could.

 I wish what keeps me up at night was that simple.
 It was how I care for people makes me think that maybe I don’t deserve to be loved by anyone at all (except my mom because she’s stuck with me).
 My mom hates that about me, too.
-She thinks I don’t have any rights to be picky since I’m not that elegant and that special to be choosy.
-I’m neither rich nor pretty, I’m neither exceptionally smart and sophisticate to be selective.
+She thinks I don’t have that much privilege to be picky since I’m not that elegant and that special to be choosy.
+I’m neither rich nor pretty, I’m neither exceptionally smart nor sophisticate to be selective.
 Well, yeah.
 It’s true.
 Maybe I would just stop at any random guy who would want to cuddle and that’s it.
 We’re fucking married.

 Not so perfect scenario: We’re living in a mobile house, with my untouched ukulele hanging near the fridge.
 Our kids are crying.
 My mom is watching the news with her glasses on, falling asleep thinking why the cops were all over the streets tonight.
 We’re sleeping on our bed, back to back. he’s snoring, probably dreaming about whether to bet our savings on Dream Catcher or Flash on the race track.
 I’m laying down, motionless.